 - 1. Put a process into place to review and update reading lists so that when students are viewing these, they see that the courses are completely up to date. - 2.
 Engage in formative and summative assessment of the courses.
-This might be done through a mid-semester meeting with the coordinators to ensure that areas of improvement or concerns can be dealt with and be effective for the current cohort. - 3.
-Make teacher development, and teacher development programmes within the University more explicit, and the expectation with regard to staff and their development.
+This might be done through a mid-semester meeting with the coordinators to ensure that areas of improvement or concerns can be dealt with and be effective for the current cohort.

+3. Make teacher development, and teacher development programmes within the University more explicit, and the expectation with regard to staff and their development.

-Non-compliant/ Sub-a area Partially Compliant/Compliant 3.1 Teaching staff recruitment and development compliant 3.2 Teaching staff number and status compliant 3.3 Synergies of teaching and research compliant
+Sub-a area Non-compliant/ Partially Compliant/Compliant 3.1 Teaching staff recruitment and development compliant 3.2 Teaching staff number and status compliant 3.3 Synergies of teaching and research compliant edar/// 6U09.